 - A Mail Audit simplest type of IRS examination and does not require you to meet with an auditor in person.

-- An Office Audit is an in-person audit conducted at a local IRS office which are more in-depth than mail audits and usually include questioning by an audit officer about information on your return.
+- An Office Audit is an in-person audit conducted at a local IRS office which is more in-depth than mail audits and usually includes questioning by an audit officer about the information on your return.